ConnarE92/-SOC-Engineering-and-Detection/Home-SIEM-Writeup/README.md

 </localfile>
 ```

 *(This section covers the full build , full Windows/Linux install steps are intentionally left out of this report since they're standard vendor documentation, not the finding.
-If you want to see the raw build steps, they're in [docs/Lab-build-notes.md](../Wazuh-SOC-Build/docs/Lab-build-notes.md))*
+If you want to see the raw build steps, they're in [Wazuh-SOC-Build README.md](../Wazuh-SOC-Build/README.md))*

 ---